Beas River: Pollution

-On 17 May 2018, countless number of fishes and other aquatic animals were found dead in Beas river due to release of molasses from a sugar mill situated on its shore at Kiri Afgana village in Gurdaspur district.
-Locals have noted that the river color has changed to rust brown and dead fishes were floating in the river.
-Punjab Pollution Control Board have ordered the closure of the factory and an enquiry has been initiated.
-Besides sealing, the sugar mill has been charged a fine of Rs.
-25 lakh for this negligence.
+On 17 May 2018, countless number of fish and other aquatic animals were found dead in Beas river due to a discharge of molasses from a sugar mill situated on its shore at Kiri Afgana village in Gurdaspur district.
+Locals have noted that the river colour has changed to rust brown and dead fishes were floating in the river.
+The Punjab Pollution Control Board have ordered the closure of the factory and an inquiry has been initiated.
+The sugar mill has been charged a fine of ₹2.5 million for negligence.